cjnaz/cjnfuncs/configman.md

 # Example param definitions - name-value pairs that are whitespace, "=", or ":" separated
 # **** NOTE 2
 I'm_tall!
-True        # Most any chars supported in a param name - All but '#' or separators Test.Bool       false       # '.' is not special.
+True        # Most any chars supported in a param name - All but '#' or separators, nor start with '[' Test.Bool       false       # '.' is not special.
 True and false values not case sensitive, stored as bools 7893&(%$,.nasf||\a@=Hello   # '=' separator, with or without whitespace again:true                  # ':' separator, with or without whitespace